simonepietraroia/OILAapp/README.md

 ### Unfixed bugs

 - footer element over extends at the bottom when the size of the page is made smaller.
 The location of the bug hasn't been found.
+- Line present in the middle of the "why join us?" section.
+Hasn't been fixed yet.

 ## Deployment